-- from model outputs: - Percent of multi-family households that own at least one car. - Percent of multi-family households without a car. - Average VMT per multi-family household. - Growth of multi-family households in strategy geography
+- o Percent of multi-family households without a car. - Average VMT per multi-family household. - Growth of multi-family households in strategy geography

-Assumption: According to research, "access to reserved parking increases the odds for owning a car by a factor of more than 3."
+Assumption: According to research32, "access to reserved parking increases the odds for owning a car by a factor of more than 3."

 - Odd Ratios for access to reserved parking = Odd (access) / Odd (no access) = 3.331 - This number is from Table 5 of the research paper.
 The logistic regression analysis from the research was based on samples of total population in Norway.
 It is known that travel behavior and mode choice is different between Norway and Southern California.
-Since the market and planning area for this strategy is multi-family housing units within half mile of high-quality transit stop, it is a reasonable approach to use the results from overall population from Norway to the target population in SCAG Region.
-Residents of multi-family housing are more likely to use transit; and the area in a half mile of high-quality transit stop has good access to transit services.
+Since the market and planning area for this strategy is multi-family housing units within a half-mile of a high-quality transit stop, it is a reasonable approach to use the results from overall population from Norway to the target population in SCAG Region.
+Residents of multi-family housing are more likely to use transit; and the area in a half-mile of a high-quality transit stop has good access to transit services.

-Step 1: Estimate the growth of households in multi-family housing from 2025 by each TAZ within half mile of high-quality transit stop not in TPAs and aggregate for entire region.
+Step 1: Estimate the growth of households in multi-family housing from 2030 by each TAZ within half-mile of a high-quality transit stop not in TPAs and aggregate for entire region.